JohnMurga/atom-portable/README.md

 3-package-binaries.bat
 ```

+If you take a peek into the newly created "packages" directory, you will find a full build of my portable distribution, including the latest Atom, Git, Meld, NodeJs LTS and ConEmu ...
+And then all you have to do is enjoy :bomb:

 The build and package process should work on Windows 7 and above (just like Atom itself)
 *Has been tested on Windows7/8/10*